renovatebot/renovate/docs/usage/security-and-permissions.md

 Renovate the open source project is **not** certified.

-The company which maintains Renovate and provides the hosted Renovate App for GitHub is called Mend.
+Mend is the company which maintains Renovate and provides the Mend Renovate App.
 Mend is ISO 27001 and SOC2 certified.

 ### Security / Disclosure